Studio-23-xyz/com.studio23.ss2.audiosystem.fmod/Assets/Packages/com.studio23.ss2.audiosystem.fmod/README.md

 To use FMOD and its features, we need references to events, parameters, banks, buses and VCAs.
 1. Make sure to build the FMOD project and select the correct platform build directory before generating the FMOD Data.
-2. Go to Studio-23 -> Generate All FMOD Data.
+2. Go to Studio-23 -> Generate data from FMOD.
 This will generate data containing the references from FMOD Studio.
-3. You will need to generate the data again if you rebuild your FMOD project, if you want to build the Unity project for a different platform.
+3. You will need to generate the data again if you rebuild your FMOD project or if you want to build the Unity project for a different platform.
 Frequent regeneration will be needed as your project grows.

 In the data generated you will find:
 - ```FMODBank_[BankName]``` containing references to all the events under the ```[BankName]``` Bank.